×

 Price = $60 (unless you earn over $20,000 a year as a professional using REAPER, then it is $225.
 Download only, so exchange rate determines the price in other currencies)Reaper

-Full disclosure: I have never used REAPER.
+Full disclosure: we have never used REAPER.
 However, it is one of the most popular DAW’s among voice talents based on our very unscientific survey on Instagram, LinkedIn and Twitter.

-So the short version is: it is endlessly customizable and excellently affordable!
-I have to say; I am tempted to try it myself now, having read that!
+So the short version is: it is endlessly customisable and excellently affordable!
+We have to say; we’re tempted to try it ourselves now, having read that!

-Voice actor Lance Blair is similarly enamoured with it, saying: “REAPER.
+Voice actor Lance Blair is similarly enamoured with it, saying, “REAPER.
 One time purchase $225.
 You can edit the video with it.
-Customizable commands.
+Customisable commands.
 Comes with great effects.
 Spectral peak rainbow waveforms.
 Works with @SourceElements like all the top DAWs.
 Non-destructive editing.
 If I make a bad cut I can fix it later.
 Punch & Roll.”

 Yep, its comprehensive features and affordability make it a top choice for our voice actors.

-REAPER does support video playback, and even supports video editing to a limited extent.
+REAPER does support video playback, and even supports video editing to a certain extent.

 Reason & Renoise